-- use insect repellant (at least 40% deet) and don't forget to spray your pants, socks and boots as well.
+- use insect repellant (at least 40% deet) and don't forget to spray your pants, socks plus your boots as well.

 - search all those places that ticks love to hide: in your hair, under your arms, between your legs, behind the knees, and even in your belly button

-- Put your clothes in the dryer, and tumble them on high heat
+- Put the clothes you wore on your hike in the dryer, and tumble them on high heat

 Be sure to check your pets as well for ticks.
-Contact your health care provider if you find any attached to you.
+It's a good idea to contact your health care provider if you find any attached to you.